mnielsen/notes-on-writing/notes_on_writing.md

 # Notes on writing

-**Working notes on writing, by Michael Nielsen:** Note that these are _rough_ working notes.
-They're intended to help me achieve a better quality of writing in polished pieces, not to be models of prose in themselves.
+**Working notes on writing, by Michael Nielsen:** These are _rough_ working notes.
+I'm writing them to help me achieve a better quality of writing in polished pieces.
+They're not intended to be models of prose in themselves.

+## Titles

+**The Future of Ideas (Lessig):** I'm not sure whether this is a good title or not.
+It's ambitious and provocative, a big-picture title.
+  It almost forces the reader to confront the question: what is the future of ideas?
+But it's huge scope also means that it's a vague title.
+And, in the end, it's not quite what the book is about.
+The book is really about the future of expression, i.e., the future of how ideas and culture are expressed.
+This makes the title somewhat elusive, the kind where, after reading the book, you may not recall the title.

+**The Society of Mind (Minsky):** What I like about this title is that it really is exactly what the book is about.
+After you've read the book you won't have any difficulty recalling the title.
+A problem with the title is that it's not really obvious to the prospective reader what it means.
+It does, at least, sound pregnant with meaning, and it's also an idea that is relatively easy to explain.
+  It might, perhaps, have been helped by a subtitle: "how the mind arises through many agents", or something in that vein.
+(That's not a good subtitle, but something along those lines might have worked.)

 ## Opening sentences